instedd/cdx/_posts/2014-06-01-retrieve-event-custom-fields.md

 `Status: 200 OK`

-For errors responses, see the [response status codes documentation](#http-response-codes).
+For error responses, see the [response status codes documentation](#http-response-codes).